-In the true sense of "Biblical Theology," this is a doctrine of humility in humbling ourselves to the exaltation of God.
-This has been the objective of the true Church from the very beginning.
+So, again, "What is Reformed Theology?"
+In the true sense of "Biblical Theology," it is a doctrine of humility to the exaltation of God.
+This has been the objective of the true church from the very beginning.
 Reformation Theology (in its faithful sense) is important because it recognizes God in His Proper position, and consequently, man in his.
-It Glorifies God, and portrays man 'honestly' exactly the way he actually is. rather than the way that man thinks that he is.
-Biblical and Reformed Christianity is most often illustrated in the acronym TULIP.
+It Glorifies God, and portrays man 'honestly' exactly the way he actually is, rather than the way he may wish, think or imagine he is.
+Biblical, Reformed Christianity has most often been illustrated in the acronym TULIP.

 Perseverance of the Saints:

-These truths of scripture cannot be compromised, and the need in today's Church for this return to the Biblical theology so characterized by the Reformation, is greater than ever.
-The preaching of the faithful gospel message honestly, regardless of man's reaction to it, has almost become as rare as moon rocks on earth.
-Preachers today teach gospels that tickle the ear, or that many people will enjoy hearing.
-They preach gospels that cause the hearer to feel good about himself, instead of causing them to examine themselves.
+These truths of scripture have been so compromised that there is a greater than ever need in today's church for a return to the Biblical theology so characterized by the Reformation.
+The honest preaching of the faithful gospel message, regardless of man's reaction to it, has almost become as rare as moon rocks on earth.
+Preachers today teach gospels that tickle the ear, or that they believe that many will enjoy hearing.
+They preach gospels that cause the hearers to feel good about themselves, instead of ones that would cause them to examine themselves.
 Lost in these modern ideologies is the simplicity God instituted in sound doctrine.
-The Churches seem content to wade in the mire of worldliness and deception, rather than benefit from the unadulterated truth of Holy Canon.
+The churches seem content to wade in the mire of worldliness and deception, rather than benefit from the unadulterated truth of Holy Canon.

-Reformation Christianity was not someone's opinion about a needed change in doctrine, it was an greatly needed exhortation to "follow" the doctrines that were already written in scriptures, and that have been the authority of the Church for centuries.
-We are building on the legacy of the faithful of the Historic Church that has preceded us.
+What Reformed Theology is was never someone's new opinion about a needed change in doctrine, rather it was a greatly needed exhortation to "return" to the doctrines that were already in scriptures, and that had been the authority of the church for centuries.
+We are building on the legacy of the faithful of the historic church that has preceded us.
 Their studies and conclusions are included in the historic creeds and confessions that we effectively use to help steer us to the truths found in scripture.
 There is usefulness and effectiveness of these creeds, but we understand 'clearly' that they are subordinate to the Holy Bible.
 We never place our creeds or confessions above the scriptures, and we recognize they are man-produced documents that may need to be changed if it is shown that the bible teaches otherwise.
-The Reformed Church believes that the Holy Spirit has led, and enlightened the Church throughout its history.
-We believe that there has been mistakes made by those of the Church (no man is infallible), but the true indivisible Church perseveres.
+The Reformed Church believes that the Holy Spirit has led and enlightened the church throughout its history.
+We believe that there has been mistakes made by those of the church (no man is infallible), but the true indivisible church perseveres.
 We take seriously the commands to "Love God with all of our heart, soul, mind, and strength, and love our neighbor as ourselves."
 And we believe that the totality of man is to live for the glory of God in every possible way (Ecc.
 12:13; 1st Cor.
 10:31).

-Romans 11:36This Biblical Christianity holds these things dear and will not deviate from that "Christ-centered in all things" ordinance.
-These are words which we have hidden in our hearts that we might not sin against Him (Psalms 119:10-11).
-So in conclusion, Reformed Christianity in its biblical sense, is important because for the most part it was the faithful and true Christianity of the doctrines of Grace preached by Christ.
-Not according to men's traditions, but according to the word of God, upon which it is built!
+Romans 11:36This Biblical Christianity known as Reformed Theology holds these things dear and will not deviate from that "Christ-centered in all things" ordinance.
+These are words that we have hidden in our hearts that we might not sin against Him (Psalms 119:10-11).

 - "For of Him and through Him and to Him are all things.
 To whom be Glory forever.
 Amen!"